Quick Start

 - Retrieving data via webhook responses

-- Using the flow as a subflow in other workflows
+- Using the workflow as a subflow in other workflows

-- Allowing agents to view the results when the flow is used as a tool
+- Allowing agents to view the results when the workflow is used as a tool

 Optional Fields